inferno986return/SurvivalManual-ebook/e-book/ConversionNotes.md

 * In Power, I have added two warning boxes to emphasise the dangers of lead-acid and Li-On batteries.
 * In Power, some minor grammatical changes.
 Infact I would recommend using Grammarly on this chapter at the upstream.
 * In Apps, corrected "Psycology" typo.
+* In Apps, replaced hyphens with appropriate en dashes.
+* In Apps, added that Morse signal is also known as Morse code.
 * In Apps, added a morse code chart from Wikipedia (and attributed as public domain).
 Its 372px wide, close to the 350px that many of the other diagrams have.
 * In Apps, made SOS morse code bold and replaced full-stops with bullet symbols, then hyphens with em dashes.
 * In Apps, replaced ASIN for the BioLight camp stove to: B01FWRICY6